LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/motionless.md

 &nbsp;

+&nbsp;
+## 10

+&nbsp;

 At first, it was just whispers amongst the soldiers, murmurs of a ghostly figure that appeared out of nowhere and vanished just as quickly.
 But as time went on, the rumours became more frequent and more terrifying.
 Entire campaigns were halted, as the troops feared to march any further with the unknown warrior lurking in the shadows.
 Night after night, he struck with precision and efficiency, slipping into enemy camps undetected and leaving behind a trail of blood and destruction.
 His attacks came at any hour, leaving the soldiers in a constant state of paranoia and dread.
 None could stop him, and none knew when he would strike again.
 The war had already claimed countless lives, but now there was a new force to reckon with, one that even the bravest soldiers cowered in fear of.

 &nbsp;

+&nbsp;
+## 11

+&nbsp;

-Aik continued on his journey, his only purpose to find and eliminate anyone who had a business with killing.
+Aik continued on his journey, his only purpose, to find and eliminate anyone who had a business with killing.

 &nbsp;